kartikeykesarwani/kartikeykesarwani/README.md

   Hellooo there, hope you're doing fine!👋

     Some things to know about me :
-- 🔭 Currently working on a frontend project.
+- 🔭 Currently working on frontend project.
 - 👯 Looking to collaborate on projects related to Web Development.
 - 💬 Ask me about Javascript.
 - 📫 To reach me: